Underworldly/Norse8Ball/README.md

   5. Finally, type the following code in `python norse_8_ball.py` in Command Prompt and the game window should pop up!

 If you have any trouble with the game, Google is a great resource 😉, but I'm also happy to help my fellow classmates!
 Also, let me know of any other good Ancient Norse wisdom to include and maybe I'll manage to add it!

+Special thanks to my friend Michael P. who helped fix all the errors in `first_iteration.py`, making it a functional piece of code!
+Although I ended up changing a lot and almost giving up completely, it was your patience, time, and conversation that helped push me through!
+Thank you for taking the time to help and listen to me rant.
+It is still a functional game so you can check that out too if you wish.